vpenso/scripts/docs/singularity.md

 <http://singularity.lbl.gov/>

-Container images contain run-time, libraries, tools, and application code:
+Container images include run-time, libraries, tools, and application code:

 * Containers encapsulate a software environment (software stack).
 * Relieve a cluster from the need to provide a common software environment.